Hōki-ryū: History

-In 1610 he was called to the Royal Palace to demonstrate before the emperor.
+In 1610, he was called to the Royal Palace to demonstrate before the emperor.
 He demonstrated Iso-no-nami, one of the teachings he received from his uncle, in front of the Emperor Go-Yōzei.
-For this he was given the court rank ofJyu-Goi-Ge and made governor of Hōki province.
+For this, he was given the court rank of Jyu-Goi-Ge and made governor of Hōki province.
 In 1650, at the age of 76, Hisayasu died in Iwakuni, Yamaguchi Prefecture.
-The original name for Hisayasu's tradition was said to be Ikkan-ryū (一貫流) for a time, but was known within the Katayama family as Katayama-ryū (片山流）.
+The original name for Hisayasu's tradition was said to be Ikkan-ryū (一貫流) for a time, but was known within the Katayama family as Katayama-ryū (片山流).
 Katayama Hisayasu's teaching also became widely spread in Kumamoto and the name Hōki-ryū (伯耆流) and Katayama Hōki-ryū (片山伯耆流) became more widely known there and throughout the country.
 The present day the tradition is generally referred to as just Hōki-ryū.

-The art had been handed down in the Katayama family (in Iwakuni) and the Hoshino family (in Kumamoto), however the family of the last Katayama head was wiped out in World War II and that direct line, known as Katayama-ryū, is no longer extant.
+The art had been handed down in the Katayama family (in Iwakuni) and the Hoshino family (in Kumamoto), however, the family of the last Katayama head was wiped out in World War II and that direct line, known as Katayama-ryū, is no longer extant.
 The Hoshino family in Kumamoto regularly maintained contact with the Katayama family and the majority of groups practicing Hōki-ryū today come from the Hoshino lineage.
-Today the Hōki-ryū tradition is today in its 12th or 13th generation.
+Today, the Hōki-ryū tradition is today in its 12th or 13th generation.